intrig/ict/multivector.md

     3
 ```

-In the above example, the values 1, 2, and 3 make a *sibling vector*, and are considered the top level *children*.
+In the above example, the values 1, 2, and 3 make a *sub-vector*, and are considered the top level *children*.
 1
 precedes 2 and 2 precedes 3.
-10, 11, and 12 make up a another sibling vector and 2 is their *parent*.
+10, 11, and 12 make up a another sub-vector and 2 is their *parent*.
 The parent of 1
 is considered the *root*.

 `iterators` for multivectors are called `cursors` and are the means of navigation.
 They are random access